How to cook beetroot

 Chronic constipation

-How to cook beetroot is a good way to start sorting out the chronic constipation that causes a colorectal tumour; the first sign is often a sudden blockage out of the blue.
+How to cook beetroot is a good way to start sorting out the chronic constipation that causes polyps, piles and colorectal tumours.
+The first sign is often a sudden blockage out of the blue.
 Prevention is better than a cure.

 A rectal bleed of red blood is another sign; in 80 percent of cases it is diagnosed too late to treat successfully.
 The five years survival rate is not good.